jaaamessszzz/jaaamessszzz.github.io/_pages/about.md

 Developing Computational Methods for Protein Design
 =====

-I am currently a Research Scientist at Nautilus Biotechnology in San Carlos, CA.
+I am currently a Protein Design Research Scientist at [Nautilus Biotechnology](https://www.nautilus.bio/).

 I completed my PhD through the UC Berkeley/UCSF Graduate Program in Bioengineering, where I performed my dissertation research in the lab of Tanja Kortemme.
 I primarily worked with the Rosetta Macromolecular Modeling Suite